Geometry Jump: Pre-Release (April 2013)

-With the 5th major update to Geometry Dash came a new level, Clutterfunk, featuring the song "Clutterfunk" by Waterflame.
-A new object shrinks the player.
+The fifth major update to Geometry Dash brought a new level, Clutterfunk, featuring the song Clutterfunk by Waterflame.
+A new game mechanic was added with the size portal, which shrunk the player.

-With the 7th major update to Geometry Dash, released March 2014, came new features and 2 new levels titled Electroman Adventures and the first official demon level, Clubstep.
-A big change in this update was the addition of 3 secret coins per level, which, if you had enough could get you icons, ships, balls, and UFOs.
+A big change in this update was the addition of three secret coins per level.
+Collecting coins allowed players to gain icons, ships, balls, and UFOs.
 Plus, map packs were introduced, containing 3 levels per map pack.
-In addition, new blocks were added in this update which would fade out once you were near them.
+In addition, new blocks were added in this update which would disappear when the player approached them.

 Geometry Dash 1.7 (2014)

-The 8th major update to Geometry Dash added a new level, Electrodynamix, and new features.
-The new features included a mode where the player could speed up and slow down.
-This would become an important part of some custom levels.
+Version 1.7 added one new level, Electrodynamix, and new gameplay features.
+The new features included portals that would cause the player to speed up or slow down.
+This became an important part of some custom levels.

-A sneak peek of the new update, released a few weeks before the update came out.
-(2014)/Source: geometry-dash.fandom.com
+Geometry Dash update 1.7 sneak peek, released a few weeks before the update came out (2014)